-A team site can be divided into collections of documents called “workspaces” which can be shared as a single unit with other users.
+Documents can be collected in folders called “workspaces” which can be shared as a single unit with other users.
 This is convenient, for example, for documents related to a single project.
-You can only create workspaces on team sites, not personal sites.
-To check what kind of site you have, or to find a team site you have purchased, follow the steps at Team sharing.

-A team site, when first created, has a single workspace called “Home.”
+When a site is first created, it has a single workspace called “Home.”

 You can rename that workspace if you like, by hovering over the workspace name on the left bar, clicking on the three-dots icon, and selecting “Rename”.